Britney Spears: 2006–2007: Personal struggles and Blackout

 In February 2006, pictures surfaced of Spears driving with her son, Sean, on her lap instead of in a car seat.
 Child advocates were horrified by the photos of her holding the wheel with one hand and Sean with the other.
-Spears claimed that the situation happened because of a frightening encounter with paparazzi, and that it was a mistake on her part.
+Spears attributed the situation to a frightening encounter with paparazzi, and that it was a mistake on her part.
 The following month, she guest-starred on the Will & Grace episode "Buy, Buy Baby" as closeted lesbian Amber-Louise.
 She announced she no longer studied Kabbalah in May 2006, explaining, "my baby is my religion".
 Spears posed nude for the August 2006 cover of Harper's Bazaar; the photograph was compared to Demi Moore's August 1991 Vanity Fair cover.
 In September 2006, she gave birth to her second son, Jayden James.
 In November 2006, Spears filed for divorce from Federline, citing irreconcilable differences.
 Their divorce was finalized in July 2007, when the two reached a global settlement and agreed to share joint custody of their sons.

-Spears's maternal aunt Sandra Bridges Covington, with whom she had been very close, died of ovarian cancer in January 2007.
+Spears' maternal aunt, Sandra Bridges Covington, with whom she had been very close, died of ovarian cancer in January 2007.
 In February, Spears stayed in a drug rehabilitation facility in Antigua for less than a day.
 The following night, she shaved her head with electric clippers at a hair salon in Tarzana, Los Angeles.
 She admitted herself to other treatment facilities during the following weeks.
 In May 2007, she produced a series of promotional concerts at House of Blues venues, titled The M+M's Tour.
 In October 2007, Spears lost physical custody of her sons to Federline.
-The reasons of the court ruling were not revealed to the public.
+The reasons for the court ruling were not revealed to the public.
 Spears was also sued by Louis Vuitton over her 2005 music video "Do Somethin'" for upholstering her Hummer interior in counterfeit Louis Vuitton cherry blossom fabric, which resulted in the video being banned on European TV stations.